kaylah176/Project_2/README.md

 * Pytorch for machine learning

 ## Data Exploration
-In this initial phase, we found that some of our categorical features had some unnecessary data that did not fit under our parameters.
-To fix this we filtered the data that did not have a name for the type of genre or data that was taken globally.
+In the filtering phase, we identified certain categorical features containing irrelevant data that did not align with our parameters.
+To address this issue, we filtered out data entries that did not specify a certain genre or those designated as global.

 ```python
 spotify = df.drop(columns = ['Unnamed: 0', 'uri', 'artist_names', 'artist_img', 'artist_individual',
                              'album_cover', 'artist_id', 'track_name', 'source', 'pivot', 'release_date', 'collab'])
 spotify.dropna(inplace = True)
 ```

-In our data exploration phase, we did a numerical and categorical feature analysis.
-In the numerical feature analysis the heatmap revealed minimal to no correlation between features and streams.
-In categorial features we analyzed country region artist genre and language.
-After this we focused on the top 10 countries and top 10 genres because our data set was too large.
+During our data exploration phase, we conducted analyses on both numerical and categorical features.
+The heatmap for numerical features indicated minimal to no correlation between features and streams.
+For categorical features, we examined `country`, `region`, `artist genre`, and `language`.
+Subsequently, we narrowed our focus to the top 10 countries and top 10 genres due to the large size of our dataset.

 ```python
 spotify_filter = spotify_filter.loc[(spotify_filter['country'].isin(top10_country)) &